 "Horary Examples" is a collection of detailed, step-by-step explanations of horary judgments on a wide range of subjects.
-Editor Dave Menconi came up with the idea and brought the project to fruition in fall, 2016.
-I am one of the contributing authors, along with my teacher, John Frawley, and four of my esteemed colleagues.
+Editor Dave Menconi came up with the idea and brought the project to fruition in the fall of 2016.
+I am one of the contributing authors, along with my teacher, John Frawley, and four of my colleagues.
 I was honored to write the Introduction and the Glossary, as well.

 A client wondered if a young relative would keep her baby.
 If she didn’t, the querent and her husband intended to adopt the baby themselves.
 “Will they put the baby up for adoption?”

 In 2011 Wisconsin had a recall election to see if the current governor would remain in office.
 Our querent hoped the challenger would win.
 “Will Barrett win?”

 A fan wondered if Milwaukee’s professional baseball team would advance to post-season play.
 “Will the Brewers make the playoffs?”

 There was one funded seat in my daughter’s class at school; I hoped she would be the lucky recipient.
 “Will my daughter get the funded spot?”